erri120/lotus/README.md

 ### Devious Devices

-[Devious Devices](https://www.loverslab.com/topic/99700-devious-devices-se-43/) or DD for short is a very interesting mod and the foundation for [Devious Skyrim](https://www.loverslab.com/topic/30855-devious-skyrim/) (you should definitely read that post) which is a family for SM-themed mods.
+[Devious Devices](https://www.loverslab.com/topic/99700-devious-devices-se-43/) or DD for short is a very interesting mod and the foundation for [Devious Skyrim](https://www.loverslab.com/topic/30855-devious-skyrim/) (you should definitely read that post) which is a family of SM-themed mods.
 The conversion to SSE is a bit... funky to say the least but they finally build the SKSE plugin for 2.0.17.
 The conversion contains all three base mods: [Assets](https://www.loverslab.com/files/file/269-devious-devices-assets/), [Expansion](https://www.loverslab.com/files/file/1305-devious-devices-expansion/) and [Integration](https://www.loverslab.com/files/file/371-devious-devices-integration/).

 The outfit conversions in the base DD AIO for SSE are garbage so [3BA Bodyslides for Devious Devices](https://www.loverslab.com/files/file/11938-3ba-bodyslides-for-devious-devices-43-aio/) is included to help with that.